cs207group9/cs207-FinalProject/README.md

 # New Feature: Visualization
 ## Motivation and description of the feature
 Our feature is a visualization module that allows the user to observe different species of a certain reaction system in multiple ways.
 The main feature of the module is a graph visualization of the current reaction system, created with graphviz.
-We will also provide functions for reaction rate visualization over time and over a range of temperatures, evolution of arrhenius coefficients, as well as plots of concentrations as a function of time.
-For that last element, we will implement an ODE solver to compute the concentrations.
+We will also provide functions for concentration / reaction rate visualization over time.
+We will implement an ODE solver to compute the concentrations.
 The plots will have multiple parameters for user customization, such as log scale options, selection of one or multiple species, visualization of several curves on one graph, real time visualization, etc.
-As a bonus feature, we will also try to provide an easy to use GUI to visualize the different elements.

 ## Implementation of Network Graph